 At UA Little Rock, all faculty and staff members share the responsibility to report threats, acts of aggression, and violence to a responsible authority, department head, or the UA Little Rock Police Department.

-Threats, acts of aggression, and violence at the university will not be tolerated, by or toward faculty, staff, students or visitors.
+Threats, acts of aggression, and violence at the university will not be tolerated, by or toward faculty, staff, students, or visitors.
 Such actions may result in disciplinary action, up to and including discharge or expulsion.

-Prosecution may result if federal, state, or local laws are violated.
+The prosecution may result if federal, state, or local laws are violated.
 Threats can be direct and immediate or vague and may occur either verbally or in writing.
 Acts of aggression include abusive behavior, stalking, and tampering with property and are intended to intimidate, create fear, inflict harm, or destroy property.

 Violent behavior is behaving in a way that poses an immediate threat to self or others by acts of physical harm.

 Acts of violence cannot be predicted with absolute certainty, although we can minimize the risk to everyone when behaviors that are observed are reported to appropriate authorities.
 Often threats or acts of aggression escalate to a level of violence when there is poor communication with the person, and the person cannot cope under stress.

 A violent person is often a person angry at the organization and seeking retaliation.
 It is important to recognize, however, the connection between domestic violence and workplace violence.
 Pay close attention to behavior and warning signs.

 Your own response to the events will help prevent a crisis and enhance everyone’s safety.
 When interacting with a potentially aggressive or violent person, be aware of your reactions, report all behaviors to others, and follow the suggested guidelines: